Death and state funeral of J. Jayalalithaa

 On 5 December 2016, at 23:30 IST, J. Jayalalithaa, Chief Minister of Tamil Nadu and the longest-serving general secretary of the All India Anna Dravida Munnetra Kazhagam, died of cardiac arrest in Chennai, Tamil Nadu, at the age of 68.
 Jayalalithaa's death was publicly announced at 00:15 on 6 December 2016.
 She was succeeded by her finance minister, O. Panneerselvam.

 Government of India declared a one-day national mourning with the national flag in all government buildings flying at half-mast.
 Government of Tamil Nadu observed a seven-day state mourning period from 6 to 12 December 2016.
 Jayalalithaa's's lying in state took place in Rajaji Hall on 6 December 2016, during which time an estimated 1,000,000 people queued to pay their respects.
 It became one of the notable funerals in the world.

 The state funeral service was held, and Jayalalithaa was buried next to her mentor M. G. Ramachandran's cemetery at the M.G.R. and Amma Memorial Complex later that evening.

 Background

-On 22 September 2016, Jayalalithaa was admitted to Apollo Hospitals in Chennai, as she was suffering from an infection and acute dehydration.
+On 22 September 2016, at around 10:00 p.m., the Apollo Hospitals emergency helpline received a call from Jayalalithaa's residence at Poes Garden reporting that she was unwell.
+Upon arrival, the medical team found that she was intermittently unresponsive, experiencing breathlessness, and had a critically low oxygen saturation level of approximately 48%.
+Jayalalithaa was admitted to Apollo Hospitals in Chennai at around 22:25 IST at night, reportedly suffering from an infection and acute dehydration.
+She received immediate treatment in the emergency department, including non-invasive ventilation, diuretics, empirical antibiotics, bronchodilators, and intravenous insulin infusion.
+During her hospitalization, she was treated by a team of 18 Apollo doctors, with additional consultations from specialists including an AIIMS team led by G. C. Khilnani, UK intensivist Richard Beale, and experts from Tata Memorial Hospital, P. D. Hinduja Hospital, Johns Hopkins Hospital, and other international institution.
 Her official duties were handed over to her minister O. Panneerselvam on 12 October 2016, though she continued to remain as the chief minister of the state.

-She was also said to be suffering from a severe pulmonary infection and septicaemia, which were cured.
-On 4 December 2016, she was re-admitted to the intensive care unit after suffering a cardiac arrest around 16:45 on the evening.
-The hospital released a press statement stating that her condition was "very critical" and that she was on life support.
+“I came to inquire about her health as the Chief Minister of Tamil Nadu and as the senior artist (Mootha Kalaivani) of the field of arts to which I belong.
+Given the struggles she has faced, I am confident that she will recover through medical strength and mental fortitude.”